surifirstpin/biplus_documentation/docs/Visualization.md

 ## Bar Chart

- This section describes the editing option for Bar chart in visualization.
+Bar charts are the standard for looking at a specific value across different categories.

  **2.** To access the bar chart click on **Bar** tab under **general** section.

  ![